-LEARNING OBJECTIVES KNOWLEDGE STATEMENTS

-Describe reinsurance accounting terminology and practice, and evaluate considerations such as risk transfer testing and commutations.
+LEARNING OBJECTIVES KNOWLEDGE STATEMENTS Describe reinsurance accounting terminology and practice, and evaluate considerations such as risk transfer testing and commutations.
 Range of weight: 5-10 percent a.
 Identification and evaluation of insurance and financing components of the contracts b.
 Determination whether the contract qualifies for insurance accounting treatment or deposit accounting treatment (i.e., passes risk transfer), and understand impact on financial statements c.
-Commutations-definition, motivations of parties, and accounting and tax treatment
+Commutations-definition, motivations of parties, and accounting and tax treatment READINGS parties, and accounting and tax treatment ASC 944-020-15 Blanchard and Klann Freihaut & Vendetti Klann SSAP 62R

-READINGS

-ASC 944-020-15

-Blanchard and Klann

-Freihaut & Vendetti

-SSAP 62R

-Steeneck

-Complete Text References for Exam 6-United States Text references are alphabetized by the citation column.
+Complete Text References for Exam 6-United States